notnotme/PopsConfig/README.md

-# PsxBubblePad
+# PopsConfig
-A project intended to write the gamepad configuration of some games...
+A project intended to write the configuration of PSONE Game for PSVITA.

 - About dialog music is done by Ultrasyd (http://ultrasyd.free.fr/)
 - Sound lib used is muxm (http://musound.sourceforge.net/muxm/index.html)